 The Sonoma County Board of Supervisors established the Community Investment Fund Program (formerly known as the Advertising Program) in 1986 utilizing Transient Occupancy Tax (Hotel/Motel Tax or Bed Tax) funds.
 The Transient Occupancy Tax (TOT) is currently charged at a rate of 12% for accommodations at lodging and camping facilities in the unincorporated areas of the county.

-The Community Investment Fund Program utilizes a portion of the Transient Occupancy Tax (TOT) to encourage tourism, economic development, and community engagement through a variety of grant award and funding avenues.
-The Program provides various grants to community non-profits for advertising and promoting events and the county as a visitor destination with the goal of advancing economic growth through tourism.
-Additionally, the program provides grants to promote agricultural promotion as well as address impacts on safety due to tourism.
-The Program also provides funding to the Regional Parks Department, Economic Development Department, and a number of other county department activities, all with the focus of encouraging tourism and awareness of our county.
+The Community Investment Fund Program utilizes a portion of the TOT to encourage tourism, economic development, community engagement, and community services through a variety of grant award and funding avenues.
+The Program provides various grants to community non-profits for local events that will support businesses or enhance culture, and organizations that provide a benefit to the community.
+Additionally, the program provides grants to address impacts on safety due to tourism.
+The Program also provides funding to the Regional Parks Department, Economic Development Department, the Office of Recovery and Resiliency, and a number of other county department activities.

 In addition, the Board of Supervisors will track and distribute the 3% Measure L increase to TOT separately.
 The categories for these funds are as follows: Roads Repair and Improvement, Regional Parks, Fire Services, Affordable Housing, Code Enforcement and Operator Compliance, Event Facilities Improvements, and the Tourism Impact Fund.